10 Best Flea Treatments for Cats – 2023 Reviews & Top Picks

-9. Bravecto Topical Solution for Cats
+9. Bravecto Topical Medicine for Cats

 Bravecto is a topical solution that utilizes something called Fluralaner to kill fleas and ticks.
 Its biggest selling point is that it lasts an extremely long time: up to 3 months on a single application.